Truck bedliner: History

 Protecting the bed of trucks has been around since the inception of the modern pick-up truck in the early 1950s with simple modifications being made such as installing planks of wood to the beds.
 The Ford F100 featured such options, now done only for cosmetic purposes or restoration.
 Many owners install a simple sheet of wood as a means to protect the floor from being scratched or dented.

 As pickup trucks were designed to haul cargo, a more advanced method was created.
 Thermoforming, a technique that has been around since the 1940s in acrylics and styrene, would eventually through advances in development and research create the first plastic drop-in bed liner.
 In 1972, G. Fred Lorenzen filed a patent for a "protective inner liner of a cargo box or body of pickup truck".
 In 1976, Robert J. Zeffero filed a patent regarding the protection of truck beds with a "cargo box liner for pick-up trucks".
-In 1983, Penda Corporation along with others would soon figure out a way to replicate the design and start to manufacture their own design of a bed liner.
+In 1983, Penda Corporation along with others would soon figure out a way to replicate the design and start to manufacture their own design of a bed liner.Since the beginning of the 21st century, environmental safety has become paramount, leading to the selection of linings made from environmentally friendly materials such as thermoplastic elastomers (TPEs), which are recyclable and non-toxic.